Open Membership RSS 0.4

 A bundle aggregator MUST:

-- Operate full Level 5 conformance (offers, checkout, entitlement) as a publisher.
+- Operate full Level 5 (commerce) conformance (offers, checkout, entitlement) as a publisher.

 - Issue OM-VC credentials with valid